Wahoo KICKR v5 Review: The Golden Standard of Smart Bike Trainers

 Test #3: Race

-My poor form aside (yes, I was dropped in about half of the race), you can see that the KICKR v5 matches Assiomas almost perfectly.
+My poor form aside (yes, I was dropped in about half of the race), the KICKR v5 matches Assiomas almost perfectly.

-It recognized that I stopped pedaling within one or two seconds so that I could get into the super tuck position in descents and get some advantage.
+It recognized that I stopped pedaling within one or two seconds to get into the super tuck position in descents and get some advantage.

 The maximum power is within ±1% of Assiomas, and the cadence is also almost the same.
 See the following chart.